adrian154/blog/blogposts/internet-part-1.md

 Broadly speaking, inter-AS connections can be categorized into two types:
 * **Peering** is an agreement between two ASes to share traffic, usually out of mutual benefit.
 Most commonly, "peering" refers to *settlement-free peering*, so no party is paying for the connection.
-* **Transit** is a paid service where an AS with a highly interconnected global network offers to peer with another AS in exchange for a free.
+* **Transit** is a paid service where an AS with a highly interconnected global network offers to peer with another AS in exchange for a fee.

 Note that peering and transit are the same thing from a technical standpoint.
-Also, *BGP peering* simply refers to the existence of a connection between two border routers.
+Also, *BGP peering* simply refers to the existence of a connection between two ASes.
 It doesn't necessarily mean that no settlement is involved.

 Another staple of backbone routing is the [Internet Exchange Point](https://en.wikipedia.org/wiki/Internet_exchange_point) (IXP).
 IXPs are essentially a series of interconnected switches, usually managed by a non-profit organization, that allow many ASes to peer with each other without a huge number of cross-connections.

-![picture of an internet exchange](static/images/internet-exchange.jpg) *A switch belonging to [AMS-IX](https://en.wikipedia.org/wiki/Amsterdam_Internet_Exchange), one of the world's biggest Internet exchanges.*
+![picture of an internet exchange](static/images/internet-exchange.jpg)

+*A switch belonging to [AMS-IX](https://en.wikipedia.org/wiki/Amsterdam_Internet_Exchange), one of the world's biggest Internet exchanges.
+[Photo](https://en.wikipedia.org/wiki/File:AMS-IX_optical_patch_panel.jpg) by Fabienne Serriere / [CC BY-SA](https://creativecommons.org/licenses/by-sa/3.0/deed.en)*

 IXPs are a pretty great thing for a number of reasons.
 They provide a way to peer with numerous other ASes, reducing latency for everyone, while avoiding the large number of physical connections that would be necessary to reach the same level of connectedness that would be necessary otherwise.

 ![peering diagram](static/images/peering.png)

-*The benefit of an IXP.*

-If you are interested in internet exchanges, I encourage you to checkout the [Fremont Cabal Internet Exchange](https://fcix.net/), a burgeoning IXP based out of Fremont, California.
-(My hometown!)
+If you are interested in internet exchanges, I encourage you to checkout the [Fremont Cabal Internet Exchange](https://fcix.net/), a burgeoning IXP based out of Fremont, California (which is also my hometown!)
 The [blogpost](https://blog.thelifeofkenneth.com/2018/04/creating-internet-exchange-for-even.html) about its creation is as informative as it is humorous.

 ## Not All ASes Are Made Equal

 Some ASes are more connected than others.
 You may hear talk about so-called "tier 1" networks; generally speaking, tier 1 networks are ASes which don't need to pay for transit to reach any other AS on the Internet.
 They are [few and far between](https://en.wikipedia.org/wiki/Tier_1_network#List_of_Tier_1_networks), mostly because the Internet has grown to the point where it's very hard to reach *every* network without at least paying somewhere along the way.

 Historically, many tier 1 networks were primarily located in the US, resulting in a lot of traffic flowing through US networks.
 This trend has [slowly eroded](https://www.nytimes.com/2008/08/30/business/30pipes.html?pagewanted=all), however, as Internet infrastructure becomes more advanced in other countries.
 Conversely, the NSA [diverts American traffic](https://tcf.org/content/report/surveillance-without-borders-the-traffic-shaping-loophole-and-why-it-matters/) offshore so that it can legally perform surveillance.

 Tier 1 networks are followed by tier 2 (pay for transit to reach some ASes) and tier 3 (exclusively pay for transit).